-- i) The Company issued 2,000,000 warrants to purchase common shares as part of a private placement.
-Each common share purchase warrant may be exercised for a period of 24 months from the closing date of the private placement at a price of \$0.06. - The relative fair value of the common share purchase warrants was determined to be \$36,260 in total using the Black-Scholes Option Pricing Model, assuming a 0% dividend yield, 130% volatility, a risk free interest rate of 1.29% and a term of 24 months. - ii) The Company issued 3,200,000 warrants to purchase common shares as part of a private placement.
-Each common share purchase warrant may be exercised for a period of 24 months from the closing date of the private placement at a price of \$0.06. - The relative fair value of the common share purchase warrants was determined to be \$60,098 in total using the Black-Scholes Option Pricing Model, assuming a 0% dividend yield, 178% volatility, a risk free interest rate of 1.54% and a term of 24 months. - iii) Extended the exercise period of a total of 28,700,000 outstanding share purchase warrants by one year.
+i) The Company issued 2,000,000 warrants to purchase common shares as part of a private placement.
+Each common share purchase warrant may be exercised for a period of 24 months from the closing date of the private placement at a price of \$0.06.

+The relative fair value of the common share purchase warrants was determined to be \$36,260 in total using the Black-Scholes Option Pricing Model, assuming a 0% dividend yield, 130% volatility, a risk free interest rate of 1.29% and a term of 24 months.

+i) The Company issued 3,200,000 warrants to purchase common shares as part of a private placement.
+Each common share purchase warrant may be exercised for a period of 24 months from the closing date of the private placement at a price of \$0.06.

+The relative fair value of the common share purchase warrants was determined to be \$60,098 in total using the Black-Scholes Option Pricing Model, assuming a 0% dividend yield, 178% volatility, a risk free interest rate of 1.54% and a term of 24 months.

+- iii) Extended the exercise period of a total of 28,700,000 outstanding share purchase warrants by one year.
 The extended periods are reflected in the above table. - iv) The Company issued 6,000,000 warrants to purchase common shares as part of a private placement.
-Each common share purchase warrant may be exercised for a period of 24 months from the closing date of the private placement at a price of \$0.06. - The relative fair value of the common share purchase warrants was determined to be \$172,288 in total using the Black-Scholes Option Pricing Model, assuming a 0% dividend yield, 265% volatility, a risk free interest rate of 1.61% and a term of 24 months - v) The Company issued 20,000,000 warrants to purchase common shares as part of a private placement.
-Each common share purchase warrant may be exercised for a period of 24 months from the closing date of the private placement at a price of \$0.065. - The relative fair value of the common share purchase warrants was determined to be \$602,755 in total using the Black-Scholes Option Pricing Model, assuming a 0% dividend yield, 263% volatility, a risk free interest rate of 1.42% and a term of 24 months - vi) The Company issued 27,541,667 warrants to purchase common shares as part of a private placement.
-Each common share purchase warrant may be exercised for a period of 24 months from the closing date of the private placement at a price of \$0.12. - The relative fair value of the common share purchase warrants was determined to be \$1,112,673 in total using the Black-Scholes Option Pricing Model, assuming a 0% dividend yield, 263% volatility, a risk free interest rate of 1.50% and a term of 24 months.
+Each common share purchase warrant may be exercised for a period of 24 months from the closing date of the private placement at a price of \$0.06.

+The relative fair value of the common share purchase warrants was determined to be \$172,288 in total using the Black-Scholes Option Pricing Model, assuming a 0% dividend yield, 265% volatility, a risk free interest rate of 1.61% and a term of 24 months.

+v) The Company issued 20,000,000 warrants to purchase common shares as part of a private placement.
+Each common share purchase warrant may be exercised for a period of 24 months from the closing date of the private placement at a price of \$0.065.

+The relative fair value of the common share purchase warrants was determined to be \$602,755 in total using the Black-Scholes Option Pricing Model, assuming a 0% dividend yield, 263% volatility, a risk free interest rate of 1.42% and a term of 24 months vi) The Company issued 27,541,667 warrants to purchase common shares as part of a private placement.
+Each common share purchase warrant may be exercised for a period of 24 months from the closing date of the private placement at a price of \$0.12.
-- vii) The Company issued 826,388 broker warrants to purchase common shares as part of a finder's fee agreement.
-Each common share purchase warrant may be exercised for a period of 24 months from the closing date of the private placement at a price of \$0.12. - The fair value of the common share purchase warrants was determined to be \$65,839 in total using the Black-Scholes Option Pricing Model, assuming a 0% dividend yield, 186% volatility, a risk free interest rate of 1.50% and a term of 24 months. - viii) The Company issued 245,000 broker warrants to purchase common shares as part of a finder's fee agreement.
-Each common share purchase warrant may be exercised for a period of 24 months from the closing date of the private placement at a price of \$0.12. - The fair value of the common share purchase warrants was determined to be \$12,862 in total using the Black-Scholes Option Pricing Model, assuming a 0% dividend yield, 183% volatility, a risk free interest rate of 1.55% and a term of 24 months.

-The following warrants to acquire common shares were issued during the year ended December 31, 2018:

-- i) The Company issued 6,000,000 warrants to purchase common shares as part of a private placement.
-Each common share purchase warrant may be exercised for a period of 24 months from the closing date of the private placement at a price of \$0.08. - The relative fair value of the common share purchase warrants was determined to be \$114,917 in total using the Black-Scholes Option Pricing Model, assuming a 0% dividend yield, 144% volatility, a risk free interest rate of 1.82% and a term of 24 months. - ii) The Company issued 6,000,000 warrants to purchase common shares as part of a private placement.
-Each common share purchase warrant may be exercised for a period of 24 months from the closing date of the private placement at a price of \$0.06. - The relative fair value of the common share purchase warrants was determined to be \$111,162 in total using the Black-Scholes Option Pricing Model, assuming a 0% dividend yield, 173% volatility, a risk free interest rate of 2.24% and a term of 24 months.
+The relative fair value of the common share purchase warrants was determined to be \$1,112,673 in total using the Black-Scholes Option Pricing Model, assuming a 0% dividend yield, 263% volatility, a risk free interest rate of 1.50% and a term of 24 months.